sdil/personal-blog/content/blog/3-2020-whats-next.md

 ### Vitess DB & Cockroach DB

 I am surprised that complex database deployments on Kubernetes are surprisingly easy using Kubernetes Operator/Helm.
-In the coming year, I would love to use [Vitess DB](https://vitess.io) DB and [Cockroach DB](cockroachlabs.com) for my personal project.
+In the coming year, I would love to use [Vitess DB](https://vitess.io) and [Cockroach DB](cockroachlabs.com) for my personal project.
 It might be overkill for small projects, but I would love the get the hands on experience.

 I would love to have a real feel of administering DBs on Kubernetes.